Glass Block, The Ideal Windscreen and Rainscreen

 Contact GBA Architectural Products & Services

-GBA Architectural Products & Servicesis a North American supplier of world-class glass block materials for interior and exterior applications.
+GBA Architectural Products & Services is a North American supplier of world-class glass block materials for interior and exterior applications.
 For over 30 years, the company has collaborated with professional builders and homeowners with many unique structural glass products that render beautiful and economical functionality in a broad range of scenarios.
+With our expertise and knowledge in the glass block industry, we are the perfect partner to have when designing any structural glass floor or glass block wall.

-For more information about glass block architecture for offices or other applications, contact GBA Architectural Products & Services.
+For more information about glass block architecture for offices or other applications, like a vaulted sidewalk, contact GBA Architectural Products & Services.

 Visit theGBA website or phone: